sncshr/Sanchit-Sharma-IS24-full-stack-competition-req97073/README.md

 This component should be developed using a modern javascript framework (of your choice).
 This component should utilize endpoints developed in your API solution to provide your Frontend component with basic CRUD actions described in the user stories provided.

-This component should be comprised of a basic table or datatable that displays information related to the Web Applications being listed.
+This component should be comprised of a basic table or data table that displays information related to the Web Applications being listed.

 **BONUS** Two user stories outlining a search on data that is present in the basic table will be asked.